Multiemployer Pension Plan Withdrawal: An In-Depth Examination

 - How can employers obtain information about their multiemployer fund exposure and analyze these liabilities?

-- How can employers address collective bargaining in the context of potential pension liabilities?
+- How can employers address wages and other conditions of employment in the context of potential pension liabilities?

 - How do businesses consider withdrawal liability in the context of an anticipated corporate transaction?